Drunk driving law by country: New Zealand

+Drivers convicted of excess breath alcohol may be required to gain a zero-limit license.

 Note that penalties apply to the lowest reading taken across both breath and blood tests.
 For example, if a driver twenty years or over has a breath test result of 426 μg/L but a subsequent blood test returns 0.077% BAC, then the driver is not charged with any drink driving offense despite the breath reading being over the breath alcohol limit.
 The penalty for injuring or killing someone when under the influences is the same as dangerous driving (up to ten years' imprisonment, up to NZ$20,000 or both, and loss of license for one year or more).